laravel/docs/upgrade.md

 The `--message` option of the `php artisan down` command has been removed.
 As an alternative, consider [pre-rendering your maintenance mode views](/docs/{{version}}/configuration#maintenance-mode) with the message of your choice.

+#### The `php artisan serve --no-reload` Option

+**Likelihood Of Impact: Low**

+A `--no-reload` option of the `php artisan serve` command has been added.
+This is used when you need the server to load actual `$_ENV` environment variables instead of attempting to reload `.env` files, often used for CI tools when testing with Laravel Dusk.

 #### Manager `$app` Property

 **Likelihood Of Impact: Low**